 OPPORTUNITY ROVER MISSION UPDATE – 2003 through 2019

-On June 10, 2018 a planet-wide dust storm effectively coated the solar battery recharging system.
+On June 10, 2018, a planet-wide dust storm effectively coated the solar battery recharging system.
 The last uplink to the rover Opportunity was attempted on February 12, 2019.
-With no response the rover recovery efforts were concluded and the Opportunity mission was officially considered as complete.
-During its operational life on the Red planet the Opportunity rover traveled 28.06 miles.
+With no response, the rover recovery efforts were concluded, and the Opportunity mission was officially considered complete.
+During its operational life on the Red planet, the Opportunity rover traveled 28.06 miles.

 CURIOSITY ROVER MISSION UPDATE -2011 and Ongoing